-It might take some effort to work out what will work in each case.
-But helping someone to shift their mindset is one of the biggest gifts we can give.
+It might take some effort to work out what will succeed in buoying another in each case.
+But helping someone to shift their mindset is one of the biggest gifts we can give them and is a powerful way to fulfil the mitzva of v'ahavta l'raiacha kamocha.